bball24/syncTheatre/README.md

 data: `<number>` the modifier to set the player speed to
 Description: An event alerting the clients to change their playback speed to modifier in data.

+`doneVideo`
+data : `<number>` userID
+Description: An event alerting the server that the user as specified by userID has completed.